 - Contact your primary care provider directly to set up a virtual visit and guidance.
 Learn more here.

-- Schedule a visit at Urgent Care Fletcher.
+- Schedule a visit at one of the Pardee Urgent Care locations.

 - If you have trouble breathing or are experiencing a medical emergency, GO directly to the closest emergency department or CALL 9-1-1 and inform the dispatcher you are experiencing symptoms of COVID-19.

 For general questions, you can call the North Carolina Coronavirus Hotline at 1-866-462-3821.
 All residents are encouraged to continue to follow the precautions offered by the CDC to protect themselves and others from the spread of all respiratory illness, including flu and COVID-19.

 Everyday actions can prevent the spread of respiratory viruses.
 Protect yourself and others with these tips:

 - The CDC recommends that people wear masks in public settings, like on public and mass transportation, at events and gatherings, and anywhere they will be around other people.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand rub with at least 60% alcohol.

 - Avoid close contact with people who are sick.

 - Clean and disinfect surfaces and objects that are used often, such as cellphones, door knobs, and light switches.